hypervel/hypervel.org/docs/docs/migrations.md

 $table->index(['account_id', 'created_at']);
 ```

-When creating an index, Laravel Hyperf will automatically generate an index name based on the table, column names, and the index type, but you may pass a second argument to the method to specify the index name yourself:
+When creating an index, Hypervel will automatically generate an index name based on the table, column names, and the index type, but you may pass a second argument to the method to specify the index name yourself:

 ```php
 $table->unique('email', 'unique_email');